Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/SupportedDevices.md

         other than the PS4 at the moment.
 Also, on such platforms, we only support PS4 controllers when connected via Bluetooth or USB; we do NOT support the "DualShock 4 USB Wireless Adaptor".
+    (6) We support Mfi certified controllers on iOS.
+    (7) Consoles are supported using separate packages, which need to be installed in your project.

 ### WebGL